 LMDC has implemented a number of off-site Lower Manhattan community initiatives, including the Residential Grant Program for Lower Manhattan residents, in recognition of the personal, family, and living expenses that were incurred as a result of the attacks on the WTC.
 In addition, LMDC worked in cooperation with ESDC and allocated funds for the recovery and revitalization of downtown's small and large businesses, which are crucial to Lower Manhattan's redevelopment.
 LMDC has also supported various tourism related initiatives, recognizing that tourism is a key and sustainable economic driver for Lower Manhattan's diverse residents and businesses.
-These tourism activities included the Chinatown Tourism and Marketing Campaign, the History and Heritage Campaign, and the Tribeca Film Festival, among others.
+These tourism activities include the Chinatown Tourism and Marketing Campaign, the History and Heritage Campaign, and the Tribeca Film Festival, among others.

 Similarly, LMDC, in consultation with participants from community groups, local businesses, and city and state government agencies, allocated funds for short-term capital projects designed to benefit residents, businesses, workers, students and visitors.
-These short-term capital projects included, but were not limited to, the Downtown Alliance Streetscape Program, Hudson River Park improvements, Millennium High School, and enhanced pedestrian access across West Street.
-LMDC had also allocated funds for the rehabilitation of 14 parks projects through May 2010, by the New York City Department of Parks and Recreation, throughout Lower Manhattan's communities.
-The number of parks' rehabilitation projects LMDC has funded has grown to over 30 through December 2015.
+These short-term capital projects include, but are not limited to, the Downtown Alliance Streetscape Program, Hudson River Park improvements, Millennium High School, and enhanced pedestrian access across West Street.
+LMDC has also allocated funds for the rehabilitation of 14 parks projects, by the New York City Department of Parks and Recreation, throughout Lower Manhattan's communities.

-LMDC has also engaged in long-term planning activities that has enhanced Lower Manhattan as a premiere location to live, work, and visit.
-Among LMDC's long-term planning activities were the Chinatown Access and Circulation Study, the Fulton Street Corridor Planning Study, the Airport Access and Circulation Study, and the East River Planning Studies and Improvements.
+LMDC has also engaged in long-term planning activities that will enhance Lower Manhattan as a premiere location to live, work, and visit.
+Among LMDC's long-term planning activities are the Chinatown Access and Circulation Study, the Fulton Street Corridor Planning Study, the Airport Access and Circulation Study, and the East River Planning Studies and Improvements.
 All of the previously discussed LMDC initiatives, and others, are available for viewing on LMDC's website at www.renewnyc.com.

 As LMDC moves forward with the allocation of the remaining CDBG funds, it will continue to actively gather input from community stakeholders on the redevelopment of Lower Manhattan.
-Requests for the remaining CDBG funds are constant and various community groups and stakeholders have come forward with specific proposals including outlined priorities for the funds ranging from affordable housing to cultural projects to transportation priorities as well as many others.
-LMDC will continue to meet with community groups regarding specific funding proposals as well as attend community board meetings and other forums where potential projects are identified and discussed.
-LMDC intends to explore all factors and determine the most effective uses for these funds in a manner that will create the most impact in the comprehensive revitalization of Lower Manhattan.
+There are many demands on the remaining CDBG funds, and various community groups and stakeholders have come forward with specific requests and have outlined priorities for the funds ranging from affordable housing to cultural projects to transportation priorities.
+The LMDC will continue to meet with community groups regarding specific funding proposals as well as attend community board meetings and other forums where potential projects are identified and discussed.
+The LMDC intends to explore all factors and determine the most effective uses for these funds in a manner that will create the most impact in the comprehensive revitalization of Lower Manhattan.